Skip to content

 Configure milatools

-Run mila init with your username and password ready.
-This sets up your SSH config, public keys, and passwordless auth.
+Run mila init with your cluster username ready.
+This sets up the SSH config, public keys, and passwordless auth.

 mila init